jessemin/AdversarialSeqToSeq/README.md

 </p><br/>

 Buenrostro et al.(2013)[3] showed that different chromatin states such as CTCF, TSS, enhancer sites, and repressed regions show clear fragment length distribution of ATAC-seq reads.
 In other words, the position and fragment length of ATAC-seq signal can be predictive of different chromatin states and functionalities.
 This implies that ChIP-seq peaks may be correlatd with ATAC-seq peaks as we can infer chromatin states using histone ChIP-seq.
 In addition, ATAC-seq requires only 500 to 50,000 cells, while ChIP-Seq requires much larger biological samples, typically millions of cells.
-Hence, regressing ChIP-seq signal based on ATAC-seq signal is a meaningful task.
+Hence, regressing ChIP-seq signal using ATAC-seq signal is a meaningful task.

 While convolutional neural network has been widely used in the field of deep learning for genomics, we expect deep adversarial network to perform better in large-scale epigenomic signal imputation tasks than CNN.
 We introduce three major modifications to the vanilla generative adversarial network architecture.